TheOdinProject/curriculum/README.md

 DONE Hide login from navbar if on login pages... so just hide it always!
 DONE Change event title returned to be creator's username DONE Fix link to user root after account update
-* Set up user profile page that includes github and best ways to contact
+DONE Set up user profile page that includes github and best ways to contact DONE Set up user profile page editing functions
 * Link from modal to user profile page (and pull info from it for quick reference)
 * Set up users index page to list all users and their projects, last login